NoComplyDev/CRTAP/README.md

 - *Runtime: 69* Days
 - *Disclaimer*: Contains ‘CelebriD&D with Joe Manganiello’.
 This is important canon, sue me.

 *Chronological Exandria:* A playlist containing fully canonical gameplay set in Exandria, in chronological order according to in-game lore.
 Includes all 3 main campaigns, all Exandrian mini-campaigns, fully canonical one-shots and any lore primers that can be easily placed within the timeline.
-Discussion shows, semi-canonical one-shots and quasi-canonical Battle Royales are not included (the latter mainly because they are very difficult to place).
-It should go without saying but **I do not recommend viewing this playlist as your introduction to Critical Role.**
+Discussion shows and semi-canonical one-shots are not included.
+It should go without saying but **I do not recommend viewing this playlist as your introduction to Critical Role** as there will be a plethora of spoilers for later episodes early on.

 - *Total Videos:* TBD
 - *Runtime:* TBD